Summer Deal Kyrgyzstan

 Your requested travel dates are guaranteed (In the unlikely event of seats sold out we guarantee +/- 1 Flight day from preferred date)

-Many nationalities with valid UAE residency get Visa on arrival in Kyrgyzstan including Philippines, Iran, Oman, Turkey, India, Bangladesh, Pakistan, Sri Lanka, Nepal, Algeria, Egypt, Jordan, Lebanon, Morocco & Tunisia.
+Many nationalities with valid UAE residency get Visa on arrival or can apply for E-visa in advance to enter Kyrgyzstan including Philippines, Iran, Oman, Turkey, India, Bangladesh, Pakistan, Sri Lanka, Nepal, Algeria, Egypt, Jordan, Lebanon, Morocco & Tunisia.

 Nationals of other 69 counties are not required to obtain a visa for Kyrgyzstan.